 |Add line number, restart in each group||Adds a line number that restarts at 1 in each group.
 When both Include all rows and this option are selected, all rows are included in the output with a line number for each row.|

 |Line number field name||Specifies the name of the field where you want to add line numbers for each new group.|

-Use this table to specify the fields you want to group.
-Click Get Fields to add all fields from the input stream(s).
+Use The fields that make up the group table to specify the fields you want to group.
+Click Get Fields to add all fields from the input stream(s) to the table.
 Right-click a row in the table to edit that row or all rows in the table.